THE WRITTEN WORD

 In 2009, my friend Marc visited New York and stayed in my apartment while I was out of town.
 Since I wouldn't be there to show him around, I sent him this e-mail.
-Much later, he told me he'd printed it out in case he needed to refer to it, used it as a bookmark, forgot about it after the trip, and eventually lent the book to someone else.
+Much later, he told me he'd printed it out in case he needed to refer to it, used it as a bookmark, forgot about it, and eventually lent the book to someone else.
 When that person returned the book, they were very interested in the e-mail.
 They asked if it was real, and then if they could keep it.
 It brought them a lot of joy.
 I myself have two or three e-mails written by people I've never met, which I found laying around friends' houses and which I love to read now and again.
 I like to think, "who is this person, what is their life like, it seems interesting..."
 So, to learn that I had become that person for someone else was a real mind-bender, and also quite rewarding.

 from: Anthony Mascorro <>